-- 37. Periodic Cap: The maximum amount that the interest rate may increase or decrease at each interest adjustment date after the first interest adjustment date for the Mortgages in an ARM PC Pool.
+- 37. Periodic Cap: The maximum amount that the interest rate may increase or decrease at each interest adjustment date after the first interest adjustment date for the Mortgages in an ARM or Modified Step Rate PC Pool.
 However, if an Initial Cap is not separately disclosed for an ARM PC, the Periodic Cap is the Initial Cap.
 A Periodic Cap of zero (0.00%) indicates that there is no Periodic Cap and Mortgages are subject to the lifetime ceiling and margin only. - 38.
 Convertible: Indicates whether the Mortgages in an ARM PC Pool may convert from an adjustable interest rate to a fixed interest rate during a specified conversion window.
 The conversion window is either a specified period of time during which, or specific dates on which, the borrower can exercise the option to convert from an adjustable interest rate to a fixed interest rate. - 39.
-PC Margin: The weighted average of the Mortgage Margins of the Mortgages in an ARM PC Pool, net of servicing, management and guarantee fees.
-For purposes of these definitions, "Mortgage Margin" means the number of percentage points that is added to the current Index value to establish the new interest rate at each interest adjustment date for a Mortgage. - 40.
+PC Margin: The weighted average of the Net Margins of the ARMs backing an ARM PC as of any Payment Date.
+For purposes of these definitions, (i) the "Net Margin" of an ARM means the Mortgage Margin of such ARM, less the rate equivalent to the servicing fees and management and guarantee fees applicable to such ARM and (ii) the "Mortgage Margin" of an ARM means the number of percentage points that is added to the current Index value to establish the new interest rate at each interest adjustment date for such ARM. - 40.
 Weighted Average Margin: The original weighted average of the Mortgage Margins of the Mortgages in an ARM PC Pool. - 41.
-PC Lifetime Ceiling: The weighted average of the lifetime ceilings of the Mortgages in an ARM PC Pool, net of servicing, management and guarantee fees.
+PC Lifetime Ceiling: The weighted average of the lifetime ceilings of the Mortgages in an ARM PC Pool, less the rate equivalent to the servicing fees and management and guarantee fees applicable to such Mortgages.
 The lifetime ceiling is the maximum interest rate to which an ARM interest rate may increase over the life of the Mortgage. - 42.
 Weighted Average Lifetime Ceiling: The original weighted average of the lifetime ceilings of the Mortgages in an ARM PC Pool.
 The lifetime ceiling is the maximum interest rate to which the Mortgage interest rate may increase over the life of the Mortgage. - 43.
-PC Lifetime Floor: The weighted average of the lifetime floors of the Mortgages in an ARM PC Pool, net of servicing, management and guarantee fees.
-The lifetime floor is the minimum interest rate to which an ARM interest rate may decrease over the life of the Mortgage, subject to its Mortgage Margin. - 44.
+PC Lifetime Floor: The weighted average of the lifetime floors of the Mortgages in an ARM PC Pool, less the rate equivalent to the servicing fees and management and guarantee fees applicable to such Mortgages.
+The lifetime floor is the minimum interest rate to which an ARM interest rate may decrease over the life of the Mortgage, in any event no less than its Mortgage Margin. - 44.
 Weighted Average Lifetime Floor: The original weighted average of the lifetime floors of the Mortgages in an ARM PC pool.
-The lifetime floor is the minimum interest rate to which the Mortgage interest rate may decrease over the life of the Mortgage, subject to its Mortgage Margin. - 45.
+The lifetime floor is the minimum interest rate to which the Mortgage interest rate may decrease over the life of the Mortgage, in any event no less than its Mortgage Margin. - 45.
 Prepayment Penalty Mortgages: Indicates whether the Mortgages in an ARM PC pool are Prepayment Penalty Mortgages (PPMs).
 PC Pools containing fixed-rate PPMs will be identified by a unique PC prefix. - 46.
 Reduced Minimum Servicing: The minimum spread is the least amount of interest income, as established by Freddie Mac, that must be retained by the servicer as compensation for servicing Mortgages.
 "Y" in this field indicates that the minimum servicing spread is less than 25 basis points.
 "N" in this field indicates that the minimum servicing spread is 25 basis points.